 Working as a Student Ambassador

-You can work for the university as a Student Ambassadors to earn money during your studies.
+You can work for the University as a Student Ambassador to earn money during your studies.

 Ambassador roles include: